mrismanaziz/Reforestation/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## Why do trees seem suspicious on sunny days?
+Dunno, they're just a bit shady.